barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 # Final Thoughts

-First of all, I'm happy to hear all things I got wrong in this article because this is indeed a complex topic.
+First of all, I'm happy to hear all the things I got wrong in this article because this is indeed a complex topic.
 Secondly, I would be interested in other ways to solve this problem that I missed here, especially ones that work on stable.